About the Program

 Spend your summer exploring drama, theatre, and performance, perfecting your English skills, making friends with students from around the world, and immersing yourself in Toronto’s vibrant cultural landscape!

-Whether you are coming from a different city, country or continent, UC Summer Drama offers an environment of growth and exploration for students entering or currently enrolled in a college or university.
-We are accepting students with some experience and high interest in theatre either through acting or digital media production for theatre (including sound design and music technology).
+Whether you are coming from a different city, country, or continent, UC Summer Drama offers an environment of growth and exploration for High School students.
+We accept students with experience and interest in theatre either through acting or digital media production for theatre (including sound design and music technology).

-Part of the allure of this program is the international aspect of the participants, and high intermediate, advanced and fluent speakers of English are encouraged to apply.
+Part of the allure of this program is the international aspect of participants (intermediate, advanced, and fluent speakers of English are encouraged to apply).

 Choose Your Specialization: Acting or Digital Media & Sound Design